Hyein Yoon / 윤혜인

 The goal of this project is to identify the environmental effects affecting individual galaxies throughout the Virgo cluster by using quantitative diagnostics based on the observational data.
 We utilize high resolution VIVA survey HI data and complementary multi-wavelength data to assess the physical processes either currently at work or that have influenced the sample in the past.
 We ultimately probe the dominant processes which drive galaxy evolution most as a function of the clustocentric distance and the local environment.

-(Yoon et al., to be submitted)
+(Yoon et al., in prep.)

 #VIVA website